About the profile areas

 Location and boundaries

-Casey Foothills is bounded by the City of Knox, the Shire of Yarra Ranges, Horswood Road and Boundary Road in the north, the Cardinia Creek in the east, Inglis Road, Gardiner Street, Harkaway Road, Ernst Wanke Road, Whistler Drive, Cambridge Drive, Hessell Road, the suburb of Narre Warren, Ernst Wanke Road, Troups Creek West Branch and the Monash Freeway in the south and Hallam North Road and Churchill Park Drive in the west.
+Casey Foothills is bounded by the City of Knox, the Yarra Ranges Council area, Horswood Road and Boundary Road in the north, the Cardinia Creek in the east, Inglis Road, Gardiner Street, Harkaway Road, Ernst Wanke Road, Whistler Drive, Cambridge Drive, Hessell Road, the suburb of Narre Warren, Ernst Wanke Road, Troups Creek West Branch and the Monash Freeway in the south and Belgrave-Hallam Road, Hallam North Road and Churchill Park Drive in the west.

 hectares (45 Km2)